feathersjs/feathers/docs/api/schema/resolvers.md

 ## Hooks

-In a Feathers application, resolvers are used through [hooks](../hooks.md) to convert service method query, data and responses.
+In a Feathers application, resolvers are used through [hooks](../hooks.md) to convert service `query`, `data` and `response`.
 The context for these resolvers is always the [hook context](../hooks.md#hook-context).

 ### resolveData

 Data resolvers use the `hooks.resolveData(...resolvers)` hook and convert the `data` from a `create`, `update` or `patch` [service method](../services.md) or a [custom method](../services.md#custom-methods).
 This can be used to validate against the schema and e.g. hash a password before storing it in the database or to remove properties the user is not allowed to write.
-It is possible to pass multiple resolvers which will run in the order they are passed, using the previous data. `schemaHooks.resolveData` can be used as an `around` and `before` hook.
+It is possible to pass multiple objects containing resolvers which will run in the order they are passed.
+Subsequent resolver objects will receive the output from previous resolvers. `schemaHooks.resolveData` can be used as an `around` and `before` hook.

 ```ts
 import { hooks as schemaHooks, resolve } from '@feathersjs/schema'